karuboniru/karuboniru-workstation/README.md

 This is for building a custom base image for Fedora SilverBlue for personal use.

-Images are built in Github Actions and uploaded to QUAY.
+Images are built in Github Actions and uploaded to ghcr.

 ***
 # Manifests for rpm-ostree based Fedora variants